ryanr79267-cmd/Housing-Market-Analysis/README.md

 This repository tracks housing market trends, over the past decade, to identify shift in price, liquidity, and availability throughout the US using MS SQL Server, Power BI, and SSRS Report Builder.

 ## Overview
 This project aims to display housing trends across the United States, ranging from state to neighborhood, to allow investors to indicate price changes, market liquidity, and housing availability between the years 2012-2024.
-The data is made available by Redfin, but must be cleaned and prepared for consumption in SQL before
+The data is made available by Redfin

 ## Data Source